furkrn/Oty/docs/PrivacyPolicy.md

 # Privacy Policy

-**This documentation may change on future because bot is not even on is v0.5 release**
+**This documentation may change on future because bot is not even on its v0.5 release**

 ### What data we collect?
 - Id of the user which can be gathered using developer mode.